aurora-opensource/au/docs/howto/new-units.md

 ## Unit expressions

-Above, we said to inherit your unit's strong type from the `decltype` of a "unit expression".
+Above, we said to inherit your unit's strong type from the `decltype` of a [unit expression](../discussion/idioms/unit-slots.md#unit-expression).
 Recall the line from above:

 ```cpp
 struct Fathoms : decltype(Inches{} * mag<72>()) {
 //        Unit Expression ^^^^^^^^^^^^^^^^^^^^
 ```

-This section explains what kinds of things can go inside of the `decltype(...)`.

-Conceptually, units are defined by combining _other units_.
-In general, given any set of units, you can multiply them, divide them, raise them to powers, or scale them by real numbers ("magnitudes"): the result of any of these operations defines a new unit.

-In C++ code, the easiest way to do this is by working with _instances_ of the unit types.  (`Meters` is the _type_; `Meters{}` is an _instance_ of the type.)
-This lets us multiply them naturally by writing `*`, rather than using cumbersome template traits such as `UnitProductT<...>`.
-Here are some examples:
+Some users may be surprised that we recommend using `decltype` and instances, instead of just naming the type directly.
+The reason we do is that in C++ code generally, instances are easier to compose than types.
+This is especially true for units, which support a variety of operations: multiplying and dividing by other units, scaling by magnitudes, and even raising to rational powers.

+If we used types directly, users would need to learn obscure new traits, like `UnitProductT` for unit-unit products, and `ScaledUnit` for unit-magnitude products.
+With instances, we can simply write `*` as we would for any other kind of instances --- and this `*` covers both use cases!
+Wrapping the result in `decltype(...)` is a small price to pay for this familiarity and flexibility.

+Here are some example unit expressions we might reach for to define various common units:

 - Newtons: `Kilo<Grams>{} * Meters{} / squared(Seconds{})`
 - Miles: `Feet{} * mag<5280>()`